PyPSA/atlite/paper/paper.md

 # Summary
 <!-- Change whatever you want -->

-Renewable energy sources build the backbone for future energy systems.
-The urgent need to reduce green house gas emissions and the improving cost-efficiency of renewable technologies, pave the way for the governments and societies to invest into a fast and ongoing decarbonization.
-Yet, a renewable energy system is highly dependent on the weather, on the production side with technologies like solar PV or wind turbines, as well as on the demand side through temperature regulation.
-Atlite is an open python software package for retrieving reanalysis weather data and converting it to time series and potentials for energy systems.
-Based on detailed mathematical models, it simulates the power output of wind turbines, solar photo-voltaic panels, solar-thermal collectors, run-of-river power plants and hydro-electrical dams as well as heating demand degree days and heat pump coefficients of performance.
+Renewable energy sources build the backbone of the future global energy system.
+For a sucessful energy transition it is crucial to rigorously analyse the weather-dependent energy outputs of eligible and existent renewable resources. atlite is an open python software package for retrieving reanalysis weather data and converting it to potentials and time series for renewable energy systems.
+Based on detailed mathematical models, it simulates the power output of wind turbines, solar photo-voltaic panels, solar-thermal collectors, run-of-river power plants and hydro-electrical dams.
+It further provides weather-dependant projections on the demand side like heating demand degree days and heat pump coefficients of performance.

 # Statement of need